MillerBrainObservatory/LBM-CaImAn-MATLAB/README.md

 Follow the root `demo_LBM_pipeline.m` file for an example pipeline, or the root `/notebooks` folder for more in-depth exploration of individual pipeline steps.

 There are several utility functions you can take advantage of in the `core/utils` folder/.
 Learn about them in the docstrings via the [api documentation](https://millerbrainobservatory.github.io/LBM-CaImAn-MATLAB/api/index.html).

-## Requirements

-- MATLAB (Tested on 2023a, 2024a)
-- Windows 10 or Ubuntu 22.04
-- Toolboxes:
-  - Parallel Computing Toolbox
-  - Statistics and Machine Learning Toolbox
-  - Image Processing Toolbox
-  - Signal Processing Toolbox

-The pipeline won't work with MacOS without the correct `mex` binaries.
-If this needed, submit an issue.

 ## Algorithms